mctools/simplebuild/doc/source/install.rst

 Installation
 ************

-.. include:: wipwarning.rst

 The simplebuild system is supported only on unix systems (macOS and Linux), although it most likely will also work on Windows under the WSL (Windows Subsystem for Linux) with a virtual Ubuntu installation.
-It is used exclusively by entering commands in a terminal interface, so be sure you are familiar with such command line interfaces.
+It is used exclusively by entering shell commands in a terminal interface, so be sure you are familiar with such command line interfaces.

 .. note::
    The instructions here concern an installation of the basic simplebuild